Tanzania accuses Acacia of illegal mining in fresh blow to Barrick’s subsidiary

 Additionally, the nation is pushing mining firms to list a 30% stake on the Dar es Salaam stock exchange by August, claiming the move will increase transparency and spread wealth from Tanzania’s natural resources.

 The ongoing dispute between the East African nation and mining companies has already claimed its first victim.
-In March, three weeks after the export ban on Acacia was imposed, a potential $4 billion merger between that miner and Canada’s Endeavour Mining (TSX:EDV).
-Talks about the potential combination of both companies had been first confirmed in January.
+In March, three weeks after the export ban on Acacia was imposed, a potential $4 billion merger between that miner and Canada’s Endeavour Mining (TSX:EDV) failed.
+Talks about the likely combination of both companies had been first confirmed in January.